Clinton Health Plan and its replacements.

 For fifteen years before Medicare, I practiced medicine in Philadelphia.
 At that time, the backlog of unmet medical care seemed infinite, impossible to satisfy.
 For one thing, we didn't have enough hospitals to fix all the hernias, gallstone, rotten teeth, festering bad leg veins, positive blood tests for syphilis, and a dozen other matters.
 But we set about it, doubling the number of medical students in each school's class, and doubling the number of schools.
 We built or renovated and re-equipped 124 hospitals in Philadelphia alone, as I remember.

 Backlogs are like waterfalls.
-The level seems limitless, until it suddenly disappears from sight.
+The level seems limitless until it suddenly disappears from sight.
 We spent far too much money on new hospital capital construction, and that spending spree has to account for a major portion of the cost of medical care that now doesn't seem to be producing anything worthwhile.
-These are the trailing costs of what can now be seen as temporary construction.
+These are the training costs of what can now be seen as temporary construction.

 Prediction: in 2050 nobody will be able to explain why medical costs are so high in Kazakhstan.
-After all, at that time there will be no positive Wassermans, no hernias, no gallstones.
+After all, at that time there will be no positive Wasserman, no hernias, no gallstones.